bradbunce/launchdarkly-react-logger/README.md

    - Option B (Creating new client):
      * This utility handles the complete process:
-       - Starts with stored level or 'info'
+       - Starts with stored level
        - Tracks flag evaluations
        - When flag changes to a valid level:
          1. Stores the new level in localStorage